Insights Payroll

 Reconcile leave in Q3, before it becomes a year-end fight

 Q3 is the pre-year-end checkpoint for leave-balance reconciliation.
-Errors caught now have three months to fix before year-end audit.
+Payroll reconciliation in the UAE is the quarter’s real work, and errors caught now have three months to fix before year-end audit.

 Annual-leave reconciliation: